 The birds need a food supply along the way to fuel their journey.
 Most of them are insect eaters, and some supplement their diet with seeds and nectar from flowers.
 While the cold spring delayed the plants a bit, the insects come out as soon as it is above freezing and you can see the birds darting around eating as many as they can.
 If you want to attract warblers to your yard, plant native trees and shrubs, and be sure to add a shallow water dish.

 Here you can see how this warbler got its name.
 The yellow-rumped warbler (Setophaga coronata) is one of the most common warblers you will see at the Garden.

 A very understated orange-crowned warbler (Vermivora celata) keeps an eye on me.

 Black-and-white warblers (Mniotilta varia) can be found hopping up and down the bark of trees looking for insects.

-The cooler than average spring did allow a few loons to stay longer than usual around the Garden.
+In a cooler-than-average spring, a few loons might stay longer than usual around the Garden.
 It was really fun seeing them stealthily appear from seemingly out of nowhere.
 A major rarity showed up for just one day, a white-faced ibis.
-I was lucky to be around to see it; a first for me, and I believe the Garden as well.
+I was lucky to be around to see it; a first for me.

 Wow, what a treat!
 I've never seen this bird before.
 White-faced ibis (Plegadis chihi) is a very rare visitor to the area.